Although hormone replacement therapy (HRT) is considered a safe and effective way to treat perimenopause symptoms, it still carries certain risks.

 Smoking cigarettes may have an effect on your fluctuating hormone levels.
 This can ultimately your number of hot flashes.

 Some nutrients are crucial for symptom management.
 If you’re not getting enough of these nutrients in your diet, supplements may be an option.

 Supplements aren’t regulated by the U.S. Food and Drug Administration (FDA), so use caution.
 Only purchase from buyers you trust.
 Also talk to a healthcare provider before adding any supplement to your routine.

-Vitamin D maintains your bone structure, helps you absorb calcium, and may improve hormone regulation and vaginal dryness.
+Vitamin D maintains your bone structure, helps you absorb calcium, and hormone regulation and vaginal dryness.
 Take 10 to 20 micrograms of vitamin D per day to lower your osteoporosis risk and improve your mood.